Ziv Cojocaru: As composer

 As a composer, his works have been performed in Israel and internationally at events such as the ISCM World Music Days Festival, the Asian Composers League Festival (ACL), the MATA Festival in New York, ECCO concerts (European Composer and Songwriter Alliance) in Luxembourg and Belgium, the Tonraum21 Festival for new music in Graz, Salzburger Festtage alter und neuer Musik, the INTRADA and MERIDIAN contemporary music festivals in Romania, the 11th Taiwan International Percussion Convention, and Days of Music in Skopje, Macedonia.

 Major venues include the Konzerthaus Berlin (Euro Classic Festival), Arnold Schönberg Center in Vienna, and Merkin Hall in New York.
 In Israel, his music has been featured at the Israeli Music Festival, Sounds in the Desert, the Aviv Competitions, and the Voice of Music in the Upper Galilee Festival.

 His works have been performed by, among others, Ensemble l’Itinéraire (France), Zeitfluss Ensemble (Austria), Ensemble Reconsil (Austria), Ensemble Sturm und Klang (Belgium), Atem Ensemble (Romania), Moscow Contemporary Music Ensemble (Russia), and United Instruments of Lucilin (Luxembourg).
 In Israel, his music was performed by the Israel Symphony Orchestra Rishon LeZion, Jerusalem Symphony Orchestra, Israel Camerata Jerusalem, Israel Sinfonietta Beer Sheva, Israel Chamber Orchestra, Sinfonietta Ra’anana, Tel Aviv Soloists Ensemble, Weimar–Jerusalem Young Philharmonic, Meitar Ensemble, Tremolo Ensemble, Israel Contemporary Players, Israeli Contemporary String Quartet, and Ensemble Tempera.

 Collaborators and conductors include Michael Sanderling, Pierre-André Valade, Dan Ettinger, Omer Meir Wellber, Ilan Volkov, David Greilsammer, and Ariel Zuckerman.

 His works are published by the Israel Music Center (IMC) and the Israel Music Institute (IMI).
 His music has been recorded and broadcast in Israel and abroad, including by BBC Radio 3, Deutschlandfunk Kultur, Voice of Music Radio, Kan Radio, and more.

 As conductor

 As a conductor, his work in Israel includes collaborations and appearances with leading orchestras, among them the Israel Philharmonic Orchestra, the Jerusalem Symphony Orchestra, the Israel Symphony Orchestra Rishon LeZion, the Haifa Symphony Orchestra, the Israel Camerata Jerusalem, the Israel Chamber Orchestra, the Netanya Kibbutz Chamber Orchestra, and the Ra’anana Symphonette.
 From 2018 to 2023, he served as Conductor in Residence of the Israel Sinfonietta Beer Sheva and appeared regularly with the orchestra.
-Abroad, he has conducted the Wiener Concert-Verein (Austria) and the Filarmonica de Stat Botoșani (Romania).
+Abroad, he has conducted the Wiener Concert-Verein (Austria) and the Filarmonica de Stat Botoşani (Romania).
 He has additionally collaborated with the Meitar Ensemble and the Moran Singers Ensemble.